-It is important to understand the geomorphology of the river system and the physical processes that can impact access points, including the character of the river system and the channel type classification-which varies as a function of bed material (sand, gravel, cobble, boulder, bedrock), gradient, drainage area, and channel confinement (branched, sinuous, confined).
+It is important to understand the geomorphology of the river system and the physical processes that can impact access points including characteristics of the river system.
+Channel type classification varies based on the following characteristics:

+- Bed material (sand, gravel, cobble, boulder, bedrock)

+- Gradient

+- Drainage area

+- Channel confinement (branched, sinuous, confined)

+- Flow regime

 Similarly, the hydrologic character of the river reach and the associated flow regime affects design considerations.
 River conditions change based on whether the river is free-flowing, has a dynamic or stable flow regime (evaluate within and between season variability), is subject to floodplain interaction, is dam-controlled, or is tidally-influenced.
 To ensure the best sites are chosen, managers need to compare traditional use patterns with the characteristics that define the setting and hydrology along the river system.
-In some cases, traditional sites might not represent the best sites; use may have developed over time out of convenience rather than an intentional decision to use the best location.
+In some cases, traditional sites might not represent the best sites; use